Zucchini Crust Pizza Margherita

 - Let zucchini drain until it’s cool enough to handle.

 - While the zucchini cools, make the tomato sauce.

 - First, drain the tomatoes into a colander placed in the sink.

 - While the tomatoes drain, chop the garlic, heat half the olive oil in a very small frying pan, and saute garlic just until it’s fragrant.

-- Add the drained tomatoes and Italian seasoning and let the sauce simmer on very low heat until the crust is done.
+- Add the drained tomatoes and Italian seasoning and let the sauce simmer on very low heat until it's thickened and reduced.
 (Just before using the sauce, stir in the rest of the olive oil and season to taste with salt and pepper.)

 - When zucchini is cool, squeeze out as much water as you can and place the zucchini in a bowl.

-- Add the finely grated Mozzarella, almond meal, Parmesan, dried oregano, garlic powder, salt, and beaten egg and stir until the ingredients are combined.
+- Add the finely grated Mozzarella, Almond Flour (affiliate link), Parmesan, dried oregano, garlic powder, salt, and beaten egg and stir until the ingredients are combined.

 - Spray a baking sheet with olive oil or nonstick spray and divide the crust mixture into two balls.